mirakc/mirakc/README.md

     #     A duration to open the tuner in seconds.
     #     '-' means that the tuner is opened until the process terminates.
     #
+    # TODO: '-' is always specified in the duration variable at this moment.
+    #
     command: >-
       recdvb {{channel}} {{duration}} -